 - maybe a fine of up to $10,000 (for bribery by a witness) or $50,000 (for bribery of a witness)

 As stated earlier, a defendant facing federal bribery charges in Nevada can usually also be prosecuted in Nevada state court for the same incident.
-If a defendant is convicted in both federal and state courts, he/she would serve the two sentences consecutively.
+If a defendant is convicted in both federal and state courts, they would serve the two sentences consecutively.

 Arrested?
 Get the help of a lawyer . . . .

-If you have been accused of federal witness bribery crimes, phone our Nevada criminal defense attorneys for a free meeting to discuss your case.
+If you have been accused of federal witness bribery crimes, phone our Nevada criminal defense attorneys for a meeting to discuss your case.
 Our first line of defense is to try to get the charges dismissed or reduced to a minor offense.
 And if necessary, we will leverage our vast experience as trial attorneys to fight zealously for a “not guilty” verdict.